Logo

 But like many financial services and investments, stablecoin yield strategies in DeFi have a variety of risks and annual percentage yields (APYs).
 In theory, this gives users the ability to match their risk preferences with a stablecoin yield strategy.

-However, many of these strategies are not well understood and may carry trivialized risks.
-This article will highlight strategies both for investors with high and low risk appetites in the digital assets space.
+Below, we’ll highlight strategies both for investors with high and low risk appetites in the digital assets space.

-What Makes Stablecoin Staking Low Risk?
+What Makes High Yield Stablecoin Staking Low Risk?

 Protocols without lock-ups are also seen as safer, as users can pull funds if any risks change.

-As we know, earning higher APYs (Annual Percentage Yields) on stablecoins usually comes with added risks.
-However, some DeFi protocols like Aave, Compound, Curve, and Convex have proven to be safer options.
 These platforms have been around for years, surviving difficult market conditions, and are considered trustworthy.
-They operate with full on-chain transparency, which means anyone can see what's happening with the funds.
+These DeFi protocols are designed to operate with full onchain transparency, which means anyone can see what's happening with the funds.
 They also have large amounts of total value locked (TVL), meaning a lot of people trust them with their money.
 Most importantly, they have clear rules for how they are managed through well-defined governance processes.

 Even though these protocols are safer, it can still be confusing to figure out which stablecoins to use.
 With so many options available, it’s important to understand which ones offer both high yields and low risks.

-USDC and DAI
+USDC and USDS

-As mentioned before, USDC’s transparency and ease of redemption makes it one of the safest stablecoins, while DAI’s robust liquidation system for its volatile crypto assets coupled with a mix of stablecoins have made it popular.
+As mentioned before, USDC’s transparency and ease of redemption makes it one of the safest stablecoins, while USDS’s robust liquidation system for its volatile crypto assets coupled with a mix of stablecoins have made it popular.
+Stablecoin interest rates for lending USDC and USDS on Aave range from 1.09% to 1.85% as of writing.

 USDT